harmakit/digit-recognition/README.md

 **Avg sum of all pixels**
 - Sum all pixels from all images and divide by number of images.

-`note: This algorithm cannot be chosen from menu.
-If you want to try this algorithm, pass DataProviderAlgorithm.AVG as an argument to DataProvider constructor`
+> note: This algorithm cannot be chosen from menu.
+If you want to try this algorithm, pass DataProviderAlgorithm.AVG as a second argument to DataProvider constructor

 ![](readme/avg_model.gif)